javascript-tutorial/en.javascript.info/2-ui/1-document/6-basic-dom-node-properties/article.md

 ![](dom-class-hierarchy.png)

-The main classes are:
+The classes are:

-- [EventTarget](https://dom.spec.whatwg.org/#eventtarget) is an "abstract" class.
+- [EventTarget](https://dom.spec.whatwg.org/#eventtarget) is the root "abstract" class.
 Objects of that class are never created.
 It serves as a base, because all DOM nodes support so-called "events", we'll study them later.
 - [Node](http://dom.spec.whatwg.org/#interface-node) is also an "abstract" class, serving as a base  for DOM nodes.
 It provides the core tree functionality like  `parentNode`, `nextSibling`, `childNodes` and so on.
-That class is abstract as well.
 Objects of bare `Node` are never created.
-But there are concrete node classes that inherit from it, namely: `Text` for text nodes, `Element` for element nodes and more exotic classes like `Comment` for comment nodes.
+But there are concrete node classes that inherit from it, namely: `Text` for text nodes, `Element` for element nodes and few more exotic ones like `Comment` for comment nodes.
-- [Element](http://dom.spec.whatwg.org/#interface-element) is for DOM elements: not only for HTML, but also XML and SVG documents.
+- [Element](http://dom.spec.whatwg.org/#interface-element) is a base class for DOM elements.
 It provides element-level navigation like `nextElementSibling`, `children` and searching methods like `getElementsByTagName`, `querySelector`.
+In the browser there may be not only HTML, but also XML and SVG documents.
+The `Element` class serves as a base for `SVGElement`, `XMLElement` and `HTMLElement`.
 - [HTMLElement](https://html.spec.whatwg.org/multipage/dom.html#htmlelement) is finally the class for HTML elements.
 It is inherited by various HTML elements:
     - For `<input>` -- `HTMLInputElement`
     - For `<body>` -- `HTMLBodyElement`
     - For `<a>` -- `HTMLAnchorElement`... and so on, that have their own specific properties.

+So, the full set of properties and methods of a given node comes as the result of the inheritance.

-For instance, DOM element that corresponds to `<input>` is of the [HTMLInputElement]((https://html.spec.whatwg.org/multipage/forms.html#htmlinputelement) class.
-The class provides input-specific properties and methods and inherits more common stuff from `HTMLElement`.
-In turn, it provides HTML element functionality and inherits more generic methods from `Element` and so on.
+For instance, `<input>` element is of the [HTMLInputElement](https://html.spec.whatwg.org/multipage/forms.html#htmlinputelement) class:
+- `HTMLInputElement` provides input-specific properties and inherits the common HTML element properties from `HTMLElement`.
+- Then it has common element properties, because `HTMLElement` inherits from `Element`.
+- Then it has common DOM node properties from `Node` and so on.

 To see the DOM node class, we can check its constructor name or just `toString` it: